When considering a dental problem, you need to look at

 the pet owner (but see this - Phone

 Estimates).
-However, Dr. Hale will give a more detailed and certain estimate after
+However, we will give a more detailed and certain estimate after

 a detailed oral examination and radiographs.

-Mastercard, Visa, debit card or a combination of these methods.
+Mastercard, Visa, American Express, debit card or a combination of these methods.

 Top of this page